gbumps/react-native-screenguard/README.md

 - This library support blocking screenshot for iOS 13+, Android 8+ only.

-- The protection filter is already activated until you call `unregister`.
-So remember to call a function only <b>ONCE</b> for limitting errors and unexpected problems might happened during testing.
+- Remember to call a function only <b>ONCE</b> and don't combine with other register functions for limitting errors and unexpected problems might happened during testing.

-- Lib does not support combine feature together.
-(For example you want to use `registerWithBlurView` combine with `register` to have a blur view with color behind,.....)
+- Please remember that input will be temporary disabled until call `unregister` on Android except `registerWithoutEffect`.

 ## Contributing
 All contributions are welcome!
 Please open an issue if you get stuck and bugs, or a PR if you have any feature idea, improvements and bug fixing.
 I'm very appreciate !